-[PPT] Evaluating Committee, or EVC, is made up of vp: membership, who chairs the committee, the chapter president, the director of director of primary recruitment, director of continuous recruitment, the director of recruitment records, the Advisory Team Chairman and the membership adviser.
+[PPT] Evaluating Committee, or EVC, is made up of vp: membership, who chairs the committee, the chapter president, the director of recruitment/COB, the director of recruitment records, the Advisory Team Chairman and the membership adviser.
 EVC is responsible for executing the logistics of recruitment (both primary and COB) with the help of crews, for acting as a confidential source for members to express concerns regarding PNMs, for enforcing all recruitment Bylaws and Standing Rules, and for coordinating, counting and submitting all votes and lists to recruit new members in the chapter.